 First, find out who owns the copyright.

-For text and content, it is usually the website owner or author.
+For text, content and other written works, it is usually the website owner or author.
+Even if it's a blog you've never heard of, it's under copyright protection.

 For images, you may need to do some extra research to make sure you know exactly who owns the copyright.
-In some cases, it may be the website owner, but in many cases, it is a stock photo company in which case you need to go straight to the source and purchase the image.
+In some cases, it may be the website owner, but in many cases, it is a stock photo company in which case you need to go straight to the source and purchase the image or get permission from the photographer.

 Email the copyright owner and give the following details: